polimi-ispl/sr-bvoc/README.md

-# Super-Resolution of BVOC Emissions
+# :earth_africa: :herb: :deciduous_tree: :seedling: Super-Resolution of BVOC Emissions :seedling: :deciduous_tree: :herb: :earth_africa:

 This repository is meant to represent a comprehensive collection of all the research works conducted by the Image and Sound Processing Lab
 ([ISPL](http://ispl.deib.polimi.it/)) research group at [Politecnico di Milano](https://www.polimi.it/en), and focused on the super-resolving
-Biogenic Volatile Organic Compound ([BVOC](https://www.cnr.it/en/focus/046-4/bvoc-biogenic-volatile-organic-compound-emission-responses-to-climate-change) emission maps using novel Deep Learning (DL) techniques.
+Biogenic Volatile Organic Compound ([BVOC](https://www.cnr.it/en/focus/046-4/bvoc-biogenic-volatile-organic-compound-emission-responses-to-climate-change)) emission maps using novel Deep Learning (DL) techniques.

 BVOC emissions play a crucial role in understanding the interactions between vegetation and the atmosphere,